Frequently Asked Questions About Maryland Unemployment Benefits (2023)

 UNEMPLOYMENT BENEFITS: At Mosson Law, LLC, we consult on unemployment benefit matters as well as represent people at unemployment benefit hearings and upon appeal within the Md.
 Dept. of Labor.

 ABOUT: Our founder and experienced attorney, Mr. Mosson, focuses on representing employees in claims of illegal discrimination, illegal retaliation, disability rights violations, FMLA interference, wrongful terminations, and when seeking owed wages.
-He represents family members as well who are navigating the complexities of separation, divorce, custody, and alimony.
 He also serves people seeking disability benefits from Social Security.
 His experience and knowledge in these areas of the law are vast and helpful to the clients he represents.
 For more details, visit the Web site at www.mossonlaw.com.
 To contact us, you can click here or call 443-226-0601.